 When you look at a PDF on your device, the software can substitute missing fonts or smooth over problems so everything appears correct.
 However, when you send the file to a printer, it tries to process the content exactly as it was stored.

 If fonts are not embedded, or if the printer does not support certain layers or transparency effects, the text can disappear.
-With a PDF missing text issue, you can try to print the PDF as an image or update your printer drivers.
+With a PDF missing text when printing, you can try to print the PDF as an image or update your printer drivers.

 #1.
 The PDF Opens Fine, but Text Doesn’t Appear When Printed